shields the clean air montane tree bark

 - Not Threatened

-The one that looks like it is wearing a coat has a body that is leafy and grey, pale grey to bluish-grey, sometimes with a hint of green.
-The lobes are narrow and rounded, often overlapping like the fingers of a hand.
+It looks like it is wearing a coat.
+Hypogymnia physodes has a body that is leafy and grey.
+Pale grey to bluish-grey.
+Sometimes with a hint of green.
+The lobes are narrow and rounded.
+Often overlapping like the fingers of a hand.
 But the lobes are not flat like other shield lichens.
-They are inflated, hollow and puffed up, like tiny balloons or the fingers of a glove.
-The surface is soft and velvety, with a muted, smoky tone.
-It is the lichen of the soft touch, the one that feels as good as it looks, the one that makes you want to stroke it.
+They are inflated.
+Hollow and puffed up.
+Like tiny balloons or the fingers of a glove.
+The surface is soft and velvety.
+With a muted, smoky tone.
+It is the lichen of the soft touch.
+The one that feels as good as it looks.
+The one that makes you want to stroke it.

 What makes it special is the texture.
 The velvet shield lichen is one of the softest lichens in New Zealand.
-Its lobes are hollow and inflated, filled with air like a cushion.
-The surface is covered in a fine, velvety fuzz, a layer of tiny hairs that gives it a soft, muted appearance.
-When you touch it, it feels like velvet, like felt, like a soft fabric.
-It is the lichen of the caress, the one you want to stroke, the one that makes you forget you are touching a fungus.
+Its lobes are hollow and inflated.
+Filled with air like a cushion.
+The surface is covered in a fine, velvety fuzz.
+A layer of tiny hairs gives it a soft, muted appearance.
+When you touch it, it feels like velvet.
+Like felt.
+Like a soft fabric.
+It is the lichen of the caress.
+The one you want to stroke.
+The one that makes you forget you are touching a fungus.

-Biologically, the velvet shield lichen is a partnership, a fungus and an alga living together.
+Biologically, the velvet shield lichen is a partnership.
+A fungus and an alga living together.
 The fungus provides structure and protection.
 The alga provides food through photosynthesis.
-The inflated lobes are an adaptation to dry conditions, allowing the lichen to store moisture and survive in exposed, sunny locations.
+The inflated lobes are an adaptation to dry conditions.
+Allowing the lichen to store moisture.
+Survive in exposed, sunny locations.

 To find velvet shield lichen is to find the soft grey patch on the bark.
-It is leafy, puffed, and velvety, a living cushion on the tree.
-You can run your finger over the surface and feel the softness, the velvet texture.
-It is the lichen of the soft touch, the one that feels as good as it looks, the one that proves that even lichens can be luxurious.
+It is leafy, puffed, and velvety.
+A living cushion on the tree.
+You can run your finger over the surface.
+Feel the softness.
+The velvet texture.
+It is the lichen of the soft touch.
+The one that feels as good as it looks.
+The one that proves that even lichens can be luxurious.